Turkish coffee: America

+Decline

+In the 20th century, especially in wartime and the 1950s, shortages in Turkey meant that coffee was scarcely available for years at a time, or was adulterated with chickpeas and other substances.
+Habits changed; the old coffee culture declined; the epicurean coffee aficionado was less to be seen.
+Although still important in Turkish tradition, today Turks drink more tea than coffee.
+A survey of Turkish regions found that in some areas "coffee" was made without using coffee beans at all.
+By 2018 there were said to be over 400 Starbucks stores in Istanbul alone, and younger Turks were embracing third-wave coffee.
+The most popular brand in Turkey is Nescafé.
+However, UNESCO has inscribed Turkish coffee culture and tradition on the Representative List of the Intangible Cultural Heritage of Humanity, and "there still exist serious aficionados who would never trade the taste of Turkish coffee with anything else".

 Culture

 Fortune-telling

 The grounds left after drinking Turkish coffee are sometimes used to tell fortunes, a practice known as tasseography.
 The cup is turned over into the saucer to cool, and the patterns of the coffee grounds are interpreted.

 Turkish weddings

 As well as being an everyday beverage, Turkish coffee is also a part of the traditional Turkish wedding custom.
 As a prologue to marriage, the bridegroom's parents (in the lack of his father, his mother and an elderly member of his family) must visit the young girl's family to ask the hand of the bride-to-be and the blessings of her parents upon the upcoming marriage.
 During this meeting, the bride-to-be must prepare and serve Turkish coffee to the guests.
 For the groom's coffee, the bride-to-be sometimes uses salt instead of sugar to gauge his character.
 If the bridegroom drinks his coffee without any sign of displeasure, the bride-to-be assumes that the groom is good-tempered and patient.
-As the groom already comes as the demanding party to the girl's house, in fact it is the boy who is passing an exam and etiquette requires him to receive with all smiles this particular present from the girl, although in some parts of the country this may be considered as a lack of desire on the part of the girl for marriage with that candidate.
+As the groom already comes as the demanding party to the girl's house, in fact it is the boy who is passing an exam and etiquette requires him to receive with all smiles this particular present from the girl.
+In some regions, however, "if the coffee is brewed without any froth, it means 'You have no chance!'"